openshift-online/ocm-support-cli/README.md

 #### Deleting an account

-Use the `accounts` subcommand to to delete a specific account for the passed accountID.
+Use the `account` subcommand to to delete a specific account for the passed accountID.

-The following flags are available for `accounts delete`:
+The following flags are available for `account delete`:

 ```
 --dry-run                    If false, deletes the account for the given account ID, defaults to true.